aws-samples/aws-lex-web-ui/README.md

 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### Fixes in version 0.17.2
+- Added option to hide message bubble on button click
+- Resolved current github dependabot security issues
+- Use default encryption for all S3 buckets using AES-256 encryption
+- Added instructions in readme for adding additional vue components

 #### Fixes in version 0.17.1
 - Create uniquely named Cognito UserPool on stack creation
 - Removed display of Back button in title bar and instead provide a replay button using the text from prior